Due to the U.S. travel ban to Cuba which went into force today Carnival Cruise Line has canceled all visits to the country.

 Carnival Cruise Ships No Longer Sailing to Cuba

 The Miami-based cruise line has been forced to cancel calls to Cuba after a new Government policy goes into effect.
-The policy includes no passenger vessels to sail to Cuba, you can read it right here.

-Carnival Cruise Line posted the following on its web site:
+Carnival Cruise Line posted the following on its website:

 The U.S. government has imposed a series of new sanctions on Cuba prohibiting travel via cruise ship and rescinding certain categories of authorized travel, which previously allowed U.S. citizens to visit Cuba under the People-to-People program.
 Effective immediately, cruise ship travel is no longer allowed and we are required to cancel our visit to Havana.
 We have replaced our call to Havana with a replacement port to provide our guests with the best experience ashore.